tramainegarner/tramainegarner/README.md

 ![My Profile Picture](https://github.com/tramainegarner/tramainegarner/blob/main/TramaineGarner_FullStackDeveloper.png)

 With a rich background spanning various technology domains, I offer a wealth of experience like no other.
-Please review my detailed skills below and visit my repositories to gain a deeper understanding of my development process.
-Additionally, view my portfolio at [https://www.tramainegarner.dev](https://www.tramainegarner.dev) to see other proficiencies in action across development, design, and technology domains.
+Please take the time to explore my detailed skills and repositories listings below for deeper insights.
+Additionally, visit my portfolio at [https://www.tramainegarner.dev](https://www.tramainegarner.dev) to see other proficiencies in action across development, design, and technology domains.

 ## 🛠️ Skills
 <details>